NoaKajou/E-pad/README.md

 - 🍎 **macOS**: Download the `.zip` file (Intel & Apple Silicon supported)
 - 🐧 **Linux**: Download the `.AppImage` file

+> All files are available in the [latest release](https://github.com/NoaKajou/E-pad/releases/latest)
+> You will also find `.blockmap` files for auto-update support.

 </div>

 ---